Family pets can kill kiwi. Here’s what you can do to keep kiwi safe

 Here are some guidelines that dog owners can follow to keep wild kiwi safe:

-- If hunting where wild kiwi live, put tracking collars on your dogs and take all dogs home at the end of the hunt.
+• If you’re hunting where wild kiwi live, put tracking collars on your dogs and take all dogs home at the end of the hunt.

 Cat owners